salipshitz/ucos/README.md

 ```
 Booting Into UnicomOS 12.0...
 ```
-You can execute dev commands on this screen, check the /ucos.py source code to find out what you can do!
+You can execute dev commands on this screen, check the /ucos.py source code or BOOTCMD.md to find out what you can do!

 After this you will see a prompt that looks like this
 ```